What is 5S?

 Questions To Ask During the 5S Set In Order Phase:

 - What is needed to get the job done?

 - How many of the items do I need?

 Once a space is organized, it's time for step three.

 Step Three: Shine (Seiso)

 The Shine phase focuses on cleaning the workplace.
 This results in a more positive and brighter workplace.
-Sparkling spaces make defects become more obvious, and areas that are in need of repair can receive much-needed service and maintenance as soon as they need it.
+Sparkling spaces make defects more obvious, and areas can receive service and maintenance as soon as they need it.

 Step Four: Standardize (Seiketsu)

-By implementing this step, you’re able to maintain the first three steps.
-Now you can communicate the procedures, responsibilities, and expectations to your team.
+By implementing this step, you’re able to maintain the first three steps more easily over time.
+Now you can communicate the procedures, responsibilities and expectations to your team.
 By standardizing procedures, you ensure that the desired procedure changes remain in place.
 What’s more, you can make sure the ineffective conditions of the past don’t resurface.